Backgrounder: Deepfakes in 2022

 - Transfer a realistic face from one person to another, the most commonly known form of “deepfake”

-These techniques primarily but not exclusively rely on a form of artificial intelligence known as deep learning and what are called Generative Adversarial Networks, or GANs.
+These techniques primarily but not exclusively rely on a form of artificial intelligence known as deep learning and the work of Generative Adversarial Networks, or GANs.

 To generate an item of synthetic media content, you begin by collecting images or source video of the person or item you want to fake.
-A GAN develops the fake — be it video simulations of a real person or face-swaps — by using two networks.
+A GAN develops the fake by using two networks.
 One network generates plausible re-creations of the source imagery, while the second network works to detect these forgeries.
-This detection data is fed back to the network engaged in the creation of forgeries, enabling it to improve.
+This detection data is fed back to the network engaged in the creation of forgeries, enabling it to improve and create a better and better fake version of the source, for example the face of the person you are mimicking.

-As of early 2021, many of these techniques — particularly the creation of realistic face-swap deepfakes — continue to require significant computational power, an understanding of how to tune your model, and often significant post-production CGI to improve the final result.
+As of early 2022, many of these techniques — particularly the creation of realistic face-swap deepfakes — continue to require significant computational power, an understanding of how to tune your model, and often significant CGI post-production to improve the final result.
 Good examples of a sophisticated deepfake requiring all these inputs are the “Tom Cruise” TikTok videos you may have seen!

 However, even with current limitations, humans are already being tricked by simulated media.
 As an example, research showed that people could not reliably detect current forms of lip movement modification, which are used to match someone’s mouth to a new audio track.
-This means humans are not inherently equipped to detect synthetic media manipulation.
+And recent research found that humans were not capable of spotting realistic faces of people who never existed.
+We should not assume humans are inherently equipped to detect synthetic media manipulation.

 The current deepfake and synthetic media landscape